 These are cash-generating property owned by the Government and its entities.
 The cost, capitalization, depreciation and impairment of Investment Property are same with PPE, but shall be reported separately in the GPFS.
-The class of Investment Property Investment owned by the State is building and was depreciated using the rate of 5% over the useful life.
+The class of Investment Property Investment owned by the State is building at Fountain Holding Ltd and was depreciated using the rate of 5% over the useful life.
 In line with IPSAS 16, the property was measured and recognized using historical cost model.